Park-SeungWoo/kakao-ai-study/README.md

 __cross-tabulation analysis__ is an analysis technique for checking correlation between two categorical columns.<br/>
 This technique find correlations using frequency of datas.
 And uses the __*chi-square statistics*__ as the test statistics.
 So It is also called as __*Chi-square test*__.<br/>

-As with all analysis, it also has __Null hypothesis__ and __Anti hypothesis__.<br/>
+As with all analysis, it also has __Null hypothesis__ and __Alternative hypothesis__.<br/>
 In Chi square test,
 Null hypothesis means each two column has independent values.<br/>
-Anti hypothesis means there are correlation between two columns.<br/>
+Alternative hypothesis means there are correlation between two columns.<br/>

 The result of this analysis, named p-value(probability value) is the discriminating factor.<br/>
-If p-value is under 0.05, the Null hypothesis is rejected and the Anti hypothesis is adopted.<br/>
+If p-value is under 0.05, the Null hypothesis is rejected and the Alternative hypothesis is adopted.<br/>
 So It means two columns have correlation each other.

 <hr/>